learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Objectives

-  - Learn the basics of HTML list elements
+  1. Learn the basics of HTML list elements
-  - Create unordered and ordered HTML lists
+  2. Create unordered and ordered HTML lists

-## Introduction
+## Problem Statement

 Many HTML tags behave in unique ways.
 Some apply automatic styling, like `p` tags that create margins around text.
 Some, like the header tags, increase the